Mazda 2: Control Valve Body

 WARNING:

-- A hot transaxle and ATF can cause severe burns.
-Turn off the engine and
+• A hot transaxle and ATF can cause severe burns.
+Turn off the engine and wait until they are cool.

 CAUTION:

-corrosion.
-Be sure not to drop water or foreign objects on the connector
+• Water or foreign objects entering the connector can cause a poor connection or corrosion.
+Be sure not to drop water or foreign objects on the connector when disconnecting it.

 1. Disconnect the negative battery cable.